-Sealants are a thin, plastic coating painted on the chewing surfaces of teeth to prevent tooth decay.
-The sealant quickly bonds into the depressions and grooves of the teeth, forming a protective shield over the enamel of each tooth.
+Sealants are thin, plastic coatings painted on the chewing surfaces of teeth to prevent tooth decay.
+The sealant quickly bonds into the depressions and grooves of your teeth, forming a protective shield over the enamel of each tooth.

 - Thoroughly clean the teeth.

 - Dry the teeth to be sealed.

 - Place an acid solution on the teeth that enable the sealant to stick to the teeth in question.

 - Apply the sealant to the enamel of the teeth.

 - Cure the sealant with a specialty sealing light.